abinash1116/food_choices/README.md

 Detecting and handling outliers

-These steps ensured that the dataset was well-prepared for analysis or modeling.
+These steps ensured that the dataset was well-prepared for analysis or modelling.